Comprehensive Inpatient Care. All the Comforts of Home

 -

 Hospital-at-Home patients receive three meals a day, just as they would in the hospital.
 We provide a menu from which the patient can select and order their meals for the next three days.
-Your care team will monitor your selections to ensure any dietary restrictions or requirements are met – diabetic or low-salt meals, for example.
+Your care team will review your selections to ensure any dietary restrictions or requirements are met – diabetic or low-salt meals, for example.
 Meals are delivered daily.

 Your prescription medications and/or oxygen will also be delivered to your home.
 There will be frequent in-person or virtual meetings with your team to review or make changes to your medication schedule, ensure you are taking them correctly and that the dosage is effective in managing your condition.